ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : keepAliveTimeout

 Type:
-: Numeric, with special value `Disabled`
+: Numeric or `Disabled`

 Default:
 : Implementation-defined

 A Transport Services API can request a protocol that supports sending keep alive packets {{keep-alive}}.
-This property specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+If this property is an Integer, it specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packets.
 Guidance on setting this value for datagram transports is provided in {{!RFC8085}}.
-A value greater than the connection timeout ({{conn-timeout}}), or the special value `Disabled`, will disable the sending of keep-alive packets.
+A value greater than the connection timeout ({{conn-timeout}}) or the enumerated value `Disabled` will disable the sending of keep-alive packets.

 ### Connection Group Transmission Scheduler {#conn-scheduler}